 Today we’re rounding up over fifty games in a variety of genres, ranging from shooters to strategy.
 Best of all, they are all completely free.
 Who said the Mac wasn’t for playing games?

-If you liked this be sure to check out our more recent roundups – 35 Hardcore Games for Hardcore Mac Gamers, 100 Mac Apps To Rule Them All, 50+ Free Mac Apps for 2012, as well as our new 2012 roundup of 30+ Great Free Games for Your Mac!
+If you liked this be sure to check out our more recent roundups – 35 Hardcore Games for Hardcore Mac Gamers, 100 Mac Apps To Rule Them All, 50+ Free Mac Apps for 2012, as well as our 2012 roundup of 30+ Great Free Games for Your Mac and our 2013 roundup of the best Indie Games for the Mac!

 Everyone loves free applications.
 One of the greatest things about Macs is the wealth of extremely talented developers that are willing to share their amazing creations without asking for a single cent.